 Continuous change in the CHT can also be a sign of trouble.
 Because of the large thermal mass of the engine, the CHTs change slowly after the initial climb.
-Any continuous change in one or all of the CHTs after this initial climb can be the sign of trouble.
+Any continuous change in one or all of the CHTs after this initial climb can be a sign of trouble.
 The rate and trend of this change can easily be detected with Electronics International's 1°F resolution digital display.
 This information allows the pilot to make changes in flight attitude or engine operation and see the effects almost instantaneously.

-Carburetor Temperature
+1.7 Carburetor Temperature: